lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

       secret `ss`.
-Different KEM algorithms differ in how they handle decapsulation errors; some will return an error code ("explicit rejection"),while others will return a pseudorandomized shared secret key to mask from an attacker than an error occured ("implicit rejection").
+Different KEM algorithms differ in how they handle decapsulation errors; some will return an error code ("explicit rejection"),while others will return a pseudorandomized shared secret key to mask from an attacker than an error occurred ("implicit rejection").
       Note: this specification uses `Decaps()` to match [FIPS.203], while {{RFC9180}} uses `Decap()`.